mxk/vhdfix/README.md

 vhdfix
 ======

-Utility for manipulating VHD files.
-By default, it writes a new VHD file of the smallest possible size and reorders the data blocks by virtual sector order.
-It provides various options to control the format of the output file.
+Utility for manipulating Virtual Hard Disk (VHD) files.
+By default, vhdfix creates the smallest possible copy of the source VHD with the data blocks in optimal order.
+It performs a thorough validation of the source VHD and reports any problems found.
+The output format can be controlled with command-line options.

-Installation:
+To build and run:

 1. Install [Go](https://golang.org/dl/).
 2. `go build vhdfix.go`

-Usage:

-* `vhdfix [options] <src> [<dst>]`
-* `vhdfix -h`
+3. `./vhdfix -h`